OpenAllianceFRC/info/README.md

    * Sharing and learning is our competitive advantage, not secrets.
    * Don't withold "that one detail" that makes an idea or mechanism work.
 If you share it, share it all.
 3) **Try to update 1 or more times per week.**
-   * Include analysis and notes or thoughts on what went well and what did not.
+   * Include analysis and notes
+   * Include thoughts on what went well and what did not.
 4) **Use a platform that is conducive to asking and answering questions.**
    * We recommend making official update posts in your build thread on (ChiefDelphi)[chiefdelphi.com] and cross-posting to (Discord)[https://discord.gg/pMxQD8SgJh] for further discussion.
    * Try to share important information, or the results of important discussions, on both platforms.